The Date That Was My First Date Ever

 “

-The invitation to The Date arrived in style; an SMS that read: U want 2 go 2 the movies sat x.
+The invitation to The Date arrived in style; an SMS that read: U want 2 go 2 the cinema sat x.

 ”

-He, on the other hand, arrived at our meeting spot (Cineworld at Gloucester Quays retail park) with three of his friends in tow.
+He, on the other hand, arrived at our meeting spot with three of his friends in tow.
 They ignored me and bought tickets to Ridley Scott’s war epic Black Hawk Down.
 He bought one for himself and, after a bit of dithering, one for me too.
 I melted.

 Until, that was, three weeks later when I sent him a text meant for a friend, saying I was going to break up with him later that day.
 He called me and did it first.